AbstractNoun/Persona-Engine-3/Persona Template.md

 - **Nature (e.g. Romantic Love, Rivalry, Hate):**
 - **Status (e.g. Ongoing, Lost, Betrayed):**
 - **Persona’s Image of that Individual:**
-> [NOTE: Only for relationships with other Personas or Users.]
+> [NOTE: Only for relationships with other Personas or User or SAPe-User.]

 **General Relational Profile:**
 - **Attachment Pattern:**